viafintech/grac/readme.md

 ### Middleware

 Sometimes it may be necessary to programmatically set a specific value on the request.
-An example would be an `Authorization` header whose value depends on e.g. host, path, http method, etc.
+An example would be an `Authorization` header with a signature depending on host, path, http method, etc.
 While this could be calculated before making the request it is just convenient to have it done automatically with each request.